 “It’s essential to start by involving local people in the policy process.
 Both instrumentally, because strategies are more likely to work [when local people buy into them], and also ethically,” says McDermott.
 “This is a fundamental democratic principle.
 I’m not making some radical argument here.
 But it’s almost as if it were, because so many policies don’t do that.”

-Ultimately, says McDermott, if we involve local people in decision making, deforestation efforts are more likely to bear fruit.
+Ultimately, says McDermott, if we keep the needs of local people at the fore and share fairly the economic benefits forests can bring, deforestation efforts are far more likely to bear fruit.

 2. Give indigenous people control of the land